josenetoo/demo-hello-world-app/README.md

 ## Overview

 This project demonstrates a basic containerized web application setup with clear documentation, following best practices.
 The application serves a "Hello, World!" message through Nginx running in a Docker container.
+The application now supports dynamic configuration through environment variables and implements multi-stage builds with security enhancements.
+The project also includes Kubernetes manifests for deploying to a GCP Kubernetes cluster with a Load Balancer.

 ## Features